glycerine/greenpack/README.md

 its been renamed to v0.512.0, you have to manually use the v0.xxx.0 versions.
 Ironically, they are actually the latest.

+I'll try tagging this as v1.0.0 and update the tag to see this latest and see if the proxy rejects it.
+The goal is to have a "stable" version indicated, since we've been stable for years.

+For refernces purposes in case I need to go back to it, list.of.old.tags.txt list.of.rename.operations.txt document the old tags and how they were renamed (or many were deleted if not renamed).

 April 2019:

 Version 5.0.9 includes native support for time.Duration serialization.